Frequently Asked Questions About Class Action Lawsuits

 Class action lawsuits are often complicated and require the assistance of a lawyer who is familiar with these types of cases.

-For more than two decades, the class action attorneys at Greg Coleman Law have helped injured individuals pursue maximum compensation for their injuries or losses.
+For more than two decades, the Knoxville personal injury attorneys at Greg Coleman Law have helped injured individuals pursue maximum compensation for their injuries or losses.
 We will not hesitate to aggressively pursue a person, corporation or government entity that has caused others to suffer harm through negligence or recklessness.

 If you are considering joining a class action lawsuit, you should be certain that it is in your best interests to do so.
 Our attorneys are ready to discuss your claim through a free, no obligation consultation.
 All of our services are provided on a contingency fee, which means we only receive payment if we recover damages for your claim.